 You have a long-term plan for these funds

-When you open a CD, you are choosing to lock your funds away for a specified period of time.
-Depending on the term you choose, it might range from a few months to several years.
-If you have a specific plan for these funds — and won’t need to tap the funds in an emergency — then a CD might be a great fit.
+When you open a CD, you are choosing to lock your funds away for a specified period.
+Depending on the term, it might range from a few months to several years.
+If you have a specific plan for these funds — and won’t need to tap them in an emergency — then a CD might be a good fit.

-For example, if you have plans to buy a house in five years, then a CD could be the right place to store your down payment.
-You would be able to take advantage of the most competitive interest rates and have access to the funds when you are ready to purchase your home.
-Plus, you won’t have to worry about losing money like you would if you invested in stocks or other types of non-guaranteed investments if the market tanks.
+If you plan to buy a house in five years, for example, then a CD could be the right place to stash a down payment, allowing you to take advantage of the most competitive interest rates while still providing access to the funds when you are ready to purchase your home.
+Plus, there’s no worry about losing money, unlike investing in stocks or other types of nonguaranteed investments.

 You want these savings locked away

 Saving money can be difficult.
 If you struggle to keep from spending your savings account, then a CD could be a good choice.
-You won’t be able to touch the funds for the entire term, unless you’re willing to pay an early withdrawal penalty.
-That should keep your savings protected from a last-minute sale at your favorite store.
+The funds will be off limits for the entire term, unless you’re willing to pay an early withdrawal penalty — incentive to keep from dipping into your savings to explore a last-minute sale at your favorite store.
 Plus, your savings will be growing through the term.

-Where can you get a money market account or CD?
+How to get a money market account or CD

-Whether you choose to open a money market account or a CD, it’s important to shop around for the best rate.
+Whether you choose to open a money market account or a CD, it’s important to consider both rates and accessibility.
 It is a good idea to put your money to work in one of these low-risk options if you can’t risk losing any money.
-But make sure to consider your goals before moving forward with either savings choice.
+But make sure to determine your goals before making either choice.